varigence/docs/bimlflex/adf-deployment/adf-deployment.md

 ### ADF Environment Artifacts

+...Highlight what artifacts are actually created and deployed...

 ### Deploying ADF Environment and Orchestration

+...Actual deployment.
+Powershell or template push...

 <!-- Have this guide focus on some actual steps not just reference another guide -->